SeanRog/TesseractNative/README.md

 # TesseractNative
-Code derived from uboiz demonstrating the use of tesseract for android
+Code derived from https://github.com/uboiz/trytesseract demonstrating the use of tesseract for android